Baek Doo San

 BIO:

-Baek, a TaeKwonDo master, entered King of Iron Fist Tournament 5 along with his disciple Hwoarang.
+About a year later, Baek writes Hwoarang and asks him to return to the military and join the King of Iron Fist Tournament 5 together with him.
 However Baek withdrew from the tournament, when he found out that Hwoarang lost from his rival Jin and was seriously injured.
 Baek then rushed to the hospital to visit Hwoarang.
 Although Hwoarang's condition wasn't considered as something serious after his treatment, he wouldn't wake up and Baek started blaming himself for being an inadequate instructor.

 It took 3 days for Hwoarang to regain consciousness.
 They discussed the details and Hwoarang told Baek that not only he has to recover, but to strengthen himself even further.
 Baek sensed his strong will and his unprecedented modesty and hence he decided to teach him everything he knows.
 Baek & Hwoarang returned to Korea, and endeavored to practice intensely.
 Eventually the announcement of King of Iron Fist Tournament 6 came from the Mishima Zaibatsu and Baek decided to enter the tournament one last time, to widen his personal experience.